-For instance, filing charges usually fall between $310 and $335.
-Aside from the filing charges, you also need to pay your attorney.
+The main costs of bankruptcy for most debtors are filing fees, which fall between $310 and $335.
+Aside from these filing charges, you will also need to pay your attorney.

 To be clear, bankruptcy laws don’t require that debtors hire attorneys.
-However, if you don’t, you’ll be entering a complicated process that requires the expertise of a sharp legal mind to navigate through without any hiccups, and the consequences of a misstep can be dire and expensive.
+However, if you don’t, you’ll enter a complicated process that requires the expertise of a sharp legal mind.
+A single mistake in filing can be expensive and may set you back even more.

 Debtors should not enter into a process with which they have no experience and expect for it to turn out well.
 It’s like we said before: a successful bankruptcy requires the appropriate legal know-how and attention to detail.